 Q: What questions do customers most commonly ask you?
 What's your answer?

-A: My opinions on their song, or feedback on the production.
+A: My opinions on their song, feedback on the production, and why I made the choices I made in the mix.
 I give honest feedback :).

 Q: Can you share one music production tip?